 Senior Subcontracts Administrator (Office of Grants and Contracts)

-Our subaward team is expanding!
-The Urban Institute’s Grants and Contracts Office is seeking a Senior Contracts/Subcontracts Administrator.
-Our office’s principal duties include providing compliance support over the entire award life cycle, from proposal review to negotiating contracts, grants and subcontracts to award closeout in support of research primarily funded by private foundations, and federal, state, and local governments.
-We provide management and oversight of Urban’s award portfolio to mitigate risk; ensure compliance with Urban policies and procedures and funder requirements; and support best practices in award management.
+The Urban Institute’s Grants and Contracts Office is seeking a Senior Subcontracts Administrator.
+Our office’s principal duties include providing compliance support over the entire award life cycle, from proposal review to negotiating contracts, grants and subcontracts to award closeout in support of research funded by private foundations; federal, state, and local governments; corporations and other private funding.
+We issue a range of subgrants/subcontracts under these funding streams and provide management and oversight of Urban’s award portfolio to mitigate risk; ensure compliance with Urban policies and procedures and funder requirements; and support best practices in award management.

-Provide support as subject matter expert over the entire award lifecycle for subcontracts, subagreements, subgrants, and similar instruments.; advise Urban project management teams with grant programs on best practices.
+Provide support as subject matter expert over the entire award lifecycle for subcontracts, subgrants, and similar instruments; advise Urban project management teams with grant programs on best practices.

-Draft, negotiate, and administer subawards with non-profit organizations, universities, commercial businesses, state and local government entities, and other entity types.
+Draft, negotiate, and execute subgrants/subcontracts with varying entity types including non-profit organizations, universities, commercial businesses, and state and local governments.

-Support effective award implementation by providing guidance, and interpreting terms and conditions.
-Review prime awards and Funder requirements to determine applicable flow-downs.
+Review prime awards and funder requirements to determine applicable flow-downs.

-Review RFPs/RFAs; perform due diligence reviews of potential subawardees/subcontractors and partnerships; review subaward supporting documentation for contractual, budgetary, organizational and compliance issues.
-Ensure subcontracts are consistent with client requirements and procurement policies/procedures; maintain auditable procurement and grant files.
+Review RFPs/RFAs; perform due diligence reviews of potential subawardees/subcontractors and partnerships; review subgrant/subcontract supporting documentation for contractual, budgetary, organizational and compliance issues.
+Ensure subgrants/subcontracts are consistent with funder requirements and procurement policies/procedures; maintain auditable procurement and grant files.

-Troubleshoot with project teams on subaward; subcontract; and grant program implementation issues that have contractual or business-related implications, providing options and recommendations to successfully mitigate risk and resolve issues.
+Troubleshoot with project teams on subgrants/subcontracts and grant program implementation challenges that have contractual or business-related implications, providing options and recommendations to successfully mitigate risk and resolve issues.

-Work in Salesforce platform to manage requests from project teams and assist other Urban staff in navigating the subaward process as needed; assist with development and management of performance metrics for subaward team
+Work in Salesforce platform to manage requests from project teams and assist other Urban staff in navigating the subgrant/subcontract process as needed; assist with development and management of performance metrics for subaward team

-Perform independently and assume full responsibility for a portfolio of awards.
-Work with a significant warrant/delegation of authority to sign subawards and subcontracts.
-Mentor Contracts Administrators and other junior staff.
-Develop templates; guidance documents; training materials; and other compliance tools.
+Perform independently and assume full responsibility for assigned subgrants/subcontracts.
+Maintain significant warrant/delegation of authority to sign sub-agreements.
+Mentor junior staff.
+Assist manager in developing templates; guidance documents; training materials; and other compliance tools.
 Prepare for and attend management-level meetings, and contribute to interdepartmental policy, procedures and process improvement initiatives.

 The successful candidate will:

-Possess a Bachelor’s Degree; minimum five years’ progressive experience in grants management, grants/contracts administration, and/or subcontracting/procurement.
+Possess a bachelor’s degree, with a minimum five years’ progressive experience in grants management, grants/contracts administration, and/or subcontracting/procurement.
 Or possess equivalent combination of education and experience.

-Display prior knowledge of common award instruments, including Cost Reimbursement, Fixed Amount, Fixed Price, and Time and Materials.
+Display working knowledge of common award instruments, including cost reimbursement, fixed amount, fixed price, and time and materials.

-Exercise excellent communication skills including written and oral communications, and the ability to make effective and persuasive presentations to small and large groups
+Exercise excellent written and oral communication skills, and the ability to make effective and persuasive presentations to small and large groups.

 No matter your role with Urban, you will contribute to meaningful work that makes a difference for people and communities across the country.
 And whether you call the Washington, DC area or elsewhere home, you can expect to be part of a welcoming and hybrid workplace.
 We are committed to cultivating a community and working in a manner defined by collaboration, equity, inclusivity, independence, and integrity.